darkarp/chromepass/README.md

 ### Pre Requisites:

-(**This script was tested under Windows 7 Home 64-bit** The server, when created in Windows 7, works with all earlier versions, including current Windows 10.
-This is a Py2Exe problem.
-This mean that the create_server.py must be run in Windows 7.
-However, the server.exe generated DOES work in Windows 7, 8, 8.1 an 10)
+(**This script was tested under Windows 7 Home 64-bit, as well as Windows 10 64-biy.
+It should work for Windows XP all the way to Windows 10, both 32-bit and 64-bit)

 	1. Python 2.7	-  https://www.python.org/downloads/.
 			 (It has to be 2.7 32 bit (x86) or it won't work)